Jays88/practicepython.org_exercises/README.md

 # practicepython.org_exercises
-This repository will contain my attempt at exercises found at www.practicepython.org website
+This repository will contain my attempts at exercises found at www.practicepython.org website